 MIH_N2N_MNTN_SA_Estab

-The primitives defined are to transport a shared key over MIH between the mobile node MN and the source PoS.
-The source PoS (SPoS) uses the information provided to identify a target PoS (TPoS) as necessary, and establishes a security association between MN and TPoS by distributing a key to TPoS which will later be shared with the MN.
+The primitives defined are to transport a shared key over MIH between the mobile node MN and the serving PoS.
+The serving PoS (SPoS) uses the information provided to identify a target PoS (TPoS) as necessary, and establishes a security association between MN and TPoS by distributing a key to TPoS which will later be shared with the MN.

 MIH_N2N_MNTN_SA_Estab.request